 Understanding Bundesliga Team Stats

 Points in the German Bundesliga table are earned as follows: Teams get three points for winning, zero for losing and one for drawing.
-There are hundreds of Bundesliga stats by team to pore over but the most common are those available in the Bundesliga table and/or match recaps.
+There are hundreds of Bundesliga stats by team to pore over but the most common are those available in a table and/or bundesliga match recaps.
 Goals for and against, goal difference and total points can all be found in the league table.
 Meanwhile, possession, shots and shots on target are in game summaries.

 The Bundesliga title race could even be decided by goal difference, a measure of goals scored minus goals against.
 Goal difference is the primary tiebreaker should teams finish with the same exact amount of points come season’s end.

 Many other soccer team stats are worth keeping track of.
 Clean sheets, or shutouts, are a solid measure of how good a defense is.
 Recent form, along with ATS records; home and away records are also relevant for soccer betting.
 Lastly, consider keeping up to date on suspensions due to yellow and red cards.

 Check out the latest Bundesliga news and betting analysis.